 When to enlist CareRev

 To maintain safe staffing levels when patient volume trends up, it’s imperative to build and maintain a float team comprised of clinicians with a variety of licenses and skill sets.
-Float pools allow facilities to optimize their existing staff while relying less on agencies and travelers.
+Nurse float pools allow facilities to optimize their existing staff while relying less on agencies and travelers.

 However, float nurses move around often.
 One study reported a float pool turnover rate of 40%, causing organizational costs to exceed $1 million.